Forequarter Shank

 Great on the BBQ, served medium rare

 A Butterflied Lamb Leg is prepared from a Lamb Leg Shank Off.
 A butterflied leg of lamb is shaped liked its namesake after removal of all of the bones and opening of the muscle groups along the natural seams.
-This cut is best seared on a barbeque and served medium rare.

 Leg Steaks